 The final step is adding the color often referred to as Gelcoat that is a waxed resin for a smoother cleanable finish that again uses catalyst.
 Gelcoat can be bought as pre colored resin or color pigments can be purchased and mixed together with a waxed resin to create your own colors or to match existing surface colors to be repaired.

-Repairing fiberglass sundecks will eventually leed to more noticeable repairs and more money and the inevitable fiberglass deck covering service life replacement including the plywood depending on what decking product you would like to replace it with.
+Repairing fiberglass sundecks may eventually leed to more noticeable repairs and more money and the inevitable fiberglass deck covering service life replacement including the plywood depending on what decking product you would like to replace it with.
 Fiberglass deck repairs will involve removing the bubbled or cracked area by grinding and parging and allowing time for any moisture from leaks to disapate.

 Reinforcing fiberglass mat should be used with repairs because without it the resin will crack.
 At this point the client will have to decide wether or not they will procede with trying to color match the exisiting patch with the faded gelcoat or scuff grind the entire deck down to remove resin waxes and environmental contaminants and recoat the entire surface for a new look however new delamination bubbles could appear again as the fiberglass seperates from the plywood in other areas as the fiberglass deck reaches it's final service life.

 Putting vinyl decking over an existing fiberglass deck can be done but requires extra surface preperation.
 Any delamination bubbles need to be removed and filled and there is no guarantee that the fiberglass membrane won't bubble in another spot later on after the vinyl is applied overtop of the fiberglass decking.